 Destiny is a hit, no doubt about it.
-The game—an always-online multiplayer shooter from Halo creators, Bungie—cost a reported $500m to make, but made that money back in just 24 hours of retail.
+The game—an always-online multiplayer shooter from Halo creators, Bungie—reportedly cost $500 million to make, but it made that money back in just 24 hours of retail.
 It debuted at number one in the UK, in the process becoming the fastest-selling new video game IP of all time, replacing Watch Dogs.
-Its sales are roughly split 50/50 between PlayStation and Xbox platforms, proving that despite Sony’s hard sell with the software, bundling it with their PlayStation 4 console, Microsoft-owning gamers have just as eagerly snapped up copies.
+Its sales are roughly split 50–50 between PlayStation and Xbox platforms, proving that despite Sony’s hard sell with the software, bundling it with their PlayStation 4 console, Microsoft-owning gamers have just as eagerly snapped up copies.

-And yet, it’s a not-entirely-surprising ‘failure’, too.
-Reviews have been mixed, what with the game offering little in the way of genuinely revolutionary elements, with leading publications awarding the game reserved scores.
-Eights from The Guardian and Eurogamer are good, but sixes from the likes of Gamespot and Polygon have seen Destiny’s Metacritic average, its ‘metascore’, come in at 76, from a possible 100, on PS4.
-The Xbox One version rates slightly higher at 79, but is based on significantly fewer reviews: just six compared to the PS4’s 55.
+And yet, it’s a not-entirely-surprising "failure," too.
+Reviews have been mixed, what with the game offering little in the way of genuinely revolutionary elements, with leading publications awarding the game-reserved scores.
+Eights from the Guardian and Eurogamer are good, but sixes from the likes of Gamespot and Polygon have seen Destiny’s Metacritic average, its "metascore," come in at 76, from a possible 100, on PS4.
+The Xbox One version rates slightly higher at 79, but is based on significantly fewer reviews: just six compared with the PS4’s 55.

 Activision, disappointed with reviews and slow sales, called for an end to the Prototype series, stating that the games had “failed to find a broad commercial audience."
 Substantial layoffs at Radical followed, with the studio’s senior audio director Rob Bridgett going so far as to tweet that the company itself was dead.